-U.S., Chinese officials to meet in Washington next week on trade
+U.S.-China trade talks to resume in Washington next week

 Reuters reported earlier that in recent meetings China has pledged to make its industrial subsidy programs compliant with World Trade Organization rules and end those that distort markets, but had offered no details of how it would do so.

-The offer has been met with scepticism from U.S. negotiators, in part because China has long refused to disclose its subsidies.
+U.S. negotiators greeted the offer with skepticism, in part because China has long refused to disclose its subsidies.

-And some in U.S. industry have been unimpressed with the extent of other reported Chinese offers to address U.S. concerns, such as Beijing’s proposal to hike purchases of U.S. semiconductors to $200 billion over six years.
+And some in U.S. industry have been unimpressed with the extent of other reported Chinese offers to address U.S. concerns, such as Beijing’s proposal to increase purchases of U.S. semiconductors to $200 billion over six years.

-John Neuffer, president and chief executive officer of the Semiconductor Industry Association), told Reuters the offer would be “akin to an accounting sleight of hand” and “an attempt to rearrange our supply chains and drive them deeper into China”.
+John Neuffer, president and chief executive officer of the Semiconductor Industry Association, told Reuters the offer would be “akin to an accounting sleight of hand” and “an attempt to rearrange our supply chains and drive them deeper into China”.

 Neuffer added, “We are confident U.S. government negotiators will wisely dismiss this offer and continue pushing for meaningful reforms that create a fair and level playing field for U.S. companies doing business in China.”